Seat of the European Central Bank

-The seat of the European Central Bank (ECB) is an office building complex in Frankfurt, Germany.
-It comprises a twin-tower skyscraper and the former Wholesale Market Hall (Großmarkthalle), with a low-rise building connecting the two.
+The seat of the European Central Bank is situated in Frankfurt, Germany.
+Its premises comprise a twin-tower skyscraper and the city's former Wholesale Market Hall (Großmarkthalle), with a low-rise building connecting the two.
 It was completed in 2014 and was officially opened on 18 March 2015.

-The ECB is required by the Treaties of the European Union to have its seat within the city limits of Frankfurt, the largest financial centre in the Eurozone.
-The ECB previously resided in the Eurotower and, as its duties increased due to countries joining the Eurozone, in three further high-rise buildings nearby - the Eurotheum and Japan Center.
+The European Central Bank (ECB) is required by the Treaties of the European Union to have its seat within the city limits of Frankfurt, the largest financial centre in the eurozone.
+The ECB previously resided in the Eurotower and, as its duties increased due to countries joining the eurozone, in three further high-rise buildings nearby – the Eurotheum and Japan Center.

 Architecture

 The main office building, constructed for the ECB, consists of two towers that are joined by an atrium with four interchange platforms.
 The North tower has 45 storeys and a roof height of 185 m, whereas the South tower has 43 storeys and a roof height of 165 m.
 With the antenna, the North tower reaches a height of 201 m.
-The ECB premises also includes the Grossmarkthalle, a former wholesale market hall built from 1926 to 1928, fully renovated for its new purpose.
+The ECB premises also includes the Grossmarkthalle, a former wholesale market hall built from 1926 to 1928 as part of the New Frankfurt project and the world's widest monocoque construction at the time, fully renovated for its new purpose.